jwcmitchell/playbook_famous_phonegap/views/useplane.md

         popover: 1000
     }

 These are some example values.
-Notice the "room" between numbers; this makes it easy to define something as "just above header"
+Notice the "room" between numbers; this makes it easy to define something as "just above the header"

 `utils.js` contains our `usePlane()` functionality.
 It accepts a `plane_name` option that corresponds to one of the constants from above.
 It returns a StateModifier with a slight z-space transform to move it to the correct Plane/Layer.